apache/linkis-website/docs/about/introduction.md

 ## Contributing

-Contributions are always welcomed, we need more contributors to build Linkis together. either code, or doc, or other supports that could help the community.
+Contributions are always welcomed, we need more contributors to build Linkis together. either code, or doc or other supports that could help the community.
 For code and documentation contributions, please follow the [contribution guide](/community/how-to-contribute).

 ## Contact Us